huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 ## Design Proposal

-This is the meat of the document, where you explain your proposal.
-If you have multiple alternatives, be sure to use sub-sections for better separation of the idea, and list pros/cons to each approach.
-If there are alternatives that you have eliminated, you should also list those here, and explain why you believe your chosen approach is superior.

-Make sure you’ve thought through and addressed the following sections.
-If a section is not relevant to your specific proposal, please explain why, e.g. your RFC addresses a convention or process, not an API.

-The folder with path `tensorflow/lite/delegates/webnn` contains the WebNN delegate's implementation.
 The major part of the implementation is in `webnn_delegate.cc` and the interfaces are declared in `webnn_delegate.h`.
+The two files are placed in the folder with path `tensorflow/lite/delegates/webnn`.

 ### Interfaces